MiMoText/topicmodeling/README.md

 * Extracting metadata
 * Splitting texts
 * Preprocessing: lemmatizing, POS-tagging, filtering by POS, stopword list and minimum word length
-* Modeling with gensim or with mallet
+* Modeling with mallet (using the python wrapper of the gensim library)
 * Postprocessing: statistics (different lists and matrices)
 * Visualizing via pyLDAvis
 * Generating heatmaps